AlexsLemonade/scpca-downstream-analyses/optional-integration-analysis/README.md

 The metrics we use to evaluate integration, as mentioned in step 3 above, include:

-- Batch average silhouette width (ASW), which is used to assess consistency within clusters and measures how well a given data point adheres to its own cluster vs. other clusters.
+- Batch average silhouette width (ASW), which assesses consistency within clusters and measures how close a given data point adheres to cells from the same cluster vs. other clusters.
 - Within-batch ARI, which measures how well a given integration method preserves biological heterogeneity by comparing pre- and post-integration clustering assignments for each library.

 **Note** that the same [software requirements for the core workflow](../README.md#3-additional-dependencies) are also required for this clustering workflow.